AnkushKumarIISc/quantum-virtual-laboratory/README.md

 # Simulating and Automating Quantum Measurements for Characterizing Transmon Qubits

-A modular, simulation-only characterization software for characterizing transmon qubit-resonator systems.
+A modular, simulation-only characterization software for transmon qubit-resonator systems.

 ## Key Features